-Research shows institutionalised children are globally among the most marginalised groups in society and highly vulnerable to neglect as well as physical and sexual abuse.
-We have re-integrated over 60 children from two children's homes through family tracing, community and stakeholder engagement and counselling.
-These children have returned to their families but require ongoing financial support to complete their education and follow up visits to ensure the reintegration is successful.
+Children living in orphanages are among the most marginalised groups society globally, they are highly vulnerable to neglect as well as physical and sexual abuse.
+We have reunited over 60 children from two children's homes in Kenya with their family through family tracing, community engagement and counselling.
+Now we want to support the families to be self-reliant by starting up small businesses so they can continue to provide for themselves and their children.

-Research shows children raised in institutions are globally among the most marginalised groups in society, highly vulnerable to neglect, physical & sexual abuse.
-Loss of identity is common among institutionalised children who lack individual care & attention & are treated the same irrespective of age, gender, abilities or needs.
+8 million children are separated from their families worldwide.
+Children raised in institutions are highly vulnerable to neglect, physical & sexual abuse.
+Institutionalised children who lack individual care & attention & are treated the same irrespective of age, gender, abilities or needs.
 These children are isolated from their communities of origin, separated from siblings & unable to maintain a close relationship with their parents and extended families.

-For children who have been reintegrated from children's homes back to their families, one of the biggest expenses, yet most important, is education.
-In fact, parents in poverty have been known to put their children into institutions to ensure they complete their education.
-By providing funding for education and ongoing support visits, we can help children reach their full potential without the risks of institutionalisation.
+For children who have been reintegrated from children's homes back to their families, one of the biggest expenses to their families is education.
+In fact, parents in poverty have been known to put their children into institutions to ensure they complete their education - a choice no parent should have to make.
+By providing funding business start up and financial literacy training for families, we can help them become self-reliant and help children complete their education.